BUILD A MAGIC BOND WITH YOUR HORSE

 Is your horse at times difficult to stop or hard in the mouth?
 But buying sharper bits and keeping a firm grip on the reins has not worked as planned?

-A few exercises done in a mindful way, will solve all these problems - while building a magic bond with your equine partner at the same time.
+A few exercises done in a mindful way, will solve these problems - while building a magic bond with your equine partner at the same time.

 You are the best trainer for your horse

 When given the chance, horses can control themselves and form strong bonds with their owners.
 They are also capable of using their bodies in a functional way, with hind-leg engagement and a functional top line, without being micromanaged.
+If we just let them!

 Learn how with step by step videos and weekly Q&As

-Your instructor Cathrine Fodstad is certified horse trainer from Holar University College and riding instructor from Norwegian Equine Center, she has tamed hundreds of horses and is first Norwegian to complete Mongol Derby, world`s longest and toughest horse race.
+Your instructor Cathrine Fodstad is certified horse trainer from Holar University College and instructor from Norwegian Equine Center, she has tamed hundreds of horses and is first Norwegian to complete Mongol Derby, world`s longest and toughest horse race.

 5/5 star rating on Facebook and Google